Home

 Pitcairnia ringens

 Climate -- Pitcairnia ringens comes from about 3000 to 7000 feet elevation in Mexico, where temperatures are a bit cooler than the lowlands.
 I know it can handle temperatures in the mid-80s (30°C), but i have no information on how it will do in warmer conditions, so consider it experimental in warmer climates like Florida and Texas.
+In warmer climates, i would use an oversized pot to keep the roots cooler.
 The underground rhizomes can probably handle at least a few degrees of frost, although i recommend protecting the plant from all frost.

 Lighting -- The plant has flowered both in full sun and in full shade, but it seems to be happiest with about 50% sun.
 Some afternoon shade might be needed in warmer areas.